Taresh-oss/Siamese-Neural-Network-for-Quora-Question-Pair/README.md

 Further step is to embed the preprocessed data, for which I have used pre trained word embedding models which are word2vec and Glove.
 Link for downloading those pretrained models is provided below:

 Glove : https://www.kaggle.com/incorpes/glove6b200d

 Word2vec : https://github.com/mmihaltz/word2vec-GoogleNews-vectors

+Now for LSTM layer I have three different variations :
+- Normal LSTM
+- Manhattan LSTM
+- Manhattan LSTM + Attention (New Model)

+For adding the attention layer I referred to : https://www.analyticsvidhya.com/blog/2019/11/comprehensive-guide-attention-mechanism-deep-learning/

+I have tried different combinations of embedding models and LSTM models to come out with the best possible model for similarity measure.
+The coedes of each such combination has already been added.